0xpr/crypto_ocaml/README.md

 - skipped padding checks for RSA implementation (Somewhat shockingly, my code worked on the first try!)
 - Elliptic Curves for Diffie-Hellman don't seem to be implmented with huge numbers, so I don't think it's going to be used for the library.
 Perhaps it will come later.

 Elliptic Curves are amazing.
 There are several properties of the cyclic group formed a curve that I'm not fully clear on -- but the math is not particularly complex, elementary group theory is all that is required.
+Also I'm using the Zarith library from opam (which itself uses GMP) instead of implementing my own arbitrary precision integer arithmetic library like the book does.
+I am somewhat baffled by the book's choice to do this though.

 ---